richardlehane/draft/README.md

 # draft

-github + appveyor + pandoc: your own little markdown to .docx online publishing pipeline.
+github + [appveyor](https://appveyor.com) + [pandoc](https://pandoc.org): your own little markdown to .docx online publishing pipeline.

-This 'lil allows you to edit a text file in markdown, save all your changes in git, and, when you are ready to publish, just tag a release.
-This will trigger appveyor which will run pandoc to turn your markdown file into a .docx.
-All of this can be done locally in git or online using the github editor.
+This little repo allows you to:
+- edit a text file in markdown,
+- save all your changes in git,
+- when you are ready to publish, just tag a release
+- and you'll magically get a converted .docx file added to your release.

+It works by using appveyor to run pandoc to turn your markdown file into a .docx.

+All of the editing and release process can be done locally in git or online using the github editor.

 To get this working for yourself:
 - clone the repo